SonarSource-Demos/sonar-golc/README.md

 ❗️ Results By File
 If you want results by file rather than globally by language, you need to set the **'ResultByFile'** parameter to true in the **config.json** file.
 In the **Results** directory, you will then have a JSON file for each analyzed repository containing a list of files with details such as the number of lines of code, comments, etc. Additionally, a PDF file named **complete_report.pdf** will be available in the **Results/reports** directory.
 To generate this report, you need to run the **ResultByfiles** program.

+❗️ Results All
+Results ALL is the default report format.It generates a report for by language and a report for by file.
+The variable to initialize this mode is **'ResultAll'**, which is set to true in the configuration file **config.json.**"

 ❗️ The boolean parameter **Org**, if set to true, will run the analysis on an organization.
 If set to false, it will run on a user account.
 The **Organization** parameter should be set to your personal account.
 This functionality is available for GitHub.